What Is The Least Common Multiple Of 15 And 45

 • Cycling patterns: In problems involving gears, wheels, or repeating cycles, the LCM helps determine when patterns will sync up again.

-To give you an idea, imagine two runners on a track.
+As an example, imagine two runners on a track.
 One completes a lap every 15 seconds, and the other every 45 seconds.
-The LCM of 15 and 45 is 45, so they will meet at the starting line again after 45 seconds Simple as that..
+The LCM of 15 and 45 is 45, so they will meet at the starting line again after 45 seconds And that's really what it comes down to..

 FAQ